music-encoding/music-encoding/BUILD_COMMANDLINE.md

        ```shell
        ant -Dcustomization.path="[/ABSOLUTE/PATH/TO/YOUR/CUSTOMIZATION]" build-compiled-odd
        ```
-     * Build the RNG schema of a specific customization:

-       ```shell
-       ant -lib lib/saxon/saxon-he-11.5.jar -Dcustomization.path="[/ABSOLUTE/PATH/TO/YOUR/CUSTOMIZATION]" build-rng
-       ```

      * Generate the example images with Verovio:

        ```shell
        ant generate-images-py
        ```

        **Note:** If you have installed your dependencies in a virtual environment, be sure to activate it prior to calling the Ant task.
 Activate it using:

        ```shell
        source ./.venv/bin/activate
        ```

      * Build everything (all customizations shipped with this repository, compiled ODDs for each customization, guidelines HTML and PDF if Prince is available):

        ```shell
        ant dist
        ```

        or, because the `dist` target is the default target, just:

        ```shell
        ant
        ```

        Please be aware that depending on your system configuration some targets might fail, e.g. generating the PDF if you do not have Prince XML installed.

 ## Available Targets